Pokémon-shaped Cheeto, 'Cheetozard,' sells at auction for $87,840

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A Cheeto shaped like the beloved Pokémon Charizard has sold at auction for a total cost of $87,840.
+A Cheeto shaped like the beloved Pokémon Charizard has sold at auction for $87,840.

+The Goldin auction house listed the snack as sold on Sunday.
+The buyer has chosen to remain anonymous.
+In addition to the snack, the buyer also received a storage box and a Pokémon card.
+Bidding lasted nearly a month.
+The opening price was just $250.00.
+The winning bid came in on March 2.

+“Presented is a 3-inch long Flamin’ Hot Cheeto in the shape of the Pokémon Charizard, affixed to a customized Pokémon card and encapsulated in a clear card storage box,” the auction's description states without noting that the sale price rounds out at nearly $30,000 per inch.

-There were 60 bids on the uniquely shaped snack, according to the listing.
-The winning bid was $72,000 plus a buyer's premium.
+According to the listing, 60 bids were placed on the uniquely shaped snack.
+The winning bid was $72,000 plus a buyer's premium, Goldin’s receives 22 percent of the final fee.

+After posting confirmation of the sale on its Instagram page, Frito-Lay, owners of Cheetos, responded with the “two eyes” emoji.

+Others were less enthusiastic.
+“I'm just disappointed in the world right now,” wrote one follower.